 5. Appreciative Coaching: A Positive Process for Change

 In “Appreciative Coaching: A Positive Process for Change,” Sara Orem and Jacqueline Binkert provide an approach to coaching that is grounded in Appreciative Inquiry.
-Appreciative Inquiry is the core in this coaching process to inspire change.
+Appreciative Inquiry is the core of this coaching process to inspire change.

 It discusses how coaches can guide their clients to tap into or rediscover their own sense of curiosity, wonder, and excitement about their lives and future possibilities.
 Authors propose how to help clients work through the four stages of AI (discovery, dream, design, and destiny).